 Chow mein and chop suey are both Chinese stir-fry dishes often found on restaurant and take-out menus.
-The two may seem similar, but their ingredients, preparation, and origins are very different.
+The two may seem similar, but their ingredients, preparation, and origins are different.
 Chow mein is one of the signature dishes of Chinese cuisine while chop suey is an American creation using Chinese cooking techniques.

 History of Both Dishes